What We Do

 He uses these tools to support communication between people, focusing on how technology can create more meaningful ways of putting thoughts onto paper and sharing stories.

-"David's got this rare mix of patience, tons of knowledge, and knowing exactly which program suits each person best.
+"David's got this rare mix of patience, tons of knowledge, and knowing exactly which programme suits each person best.
 He showed me how to use each tool step-by-step and really cared about making things easier for me."

 — Chaviva Pink, Head of HR, Amsy